shawnmckinney/fortress-saml-demo/README.md

 | sam2          | false         | true          | false         |
 | sam3          | false         | false         | true          |

- If you followed the instructions, your IdP global user will be mapped to sam* user in fortress.
-This allows access to all pages/buttons in the fortress-saml-demo app.
+ If you followed the instructions, your IdP global user will be mapped to sam* in fortress which grants access to all pages/buttons in the app.
+This mapping can be changed, which we'll show you how later.

  1. Open link to [http://localhost:8080/fortress-saml-demo](http://localhost:8080/fortress-saml-demo)